0xj0hn/dotfiles/README.md

 # dotfiles-i3-bar
-copy all of those files to ~/.config/ i hope you'll like it
+copy all of those files to ~/.config/ i hope you like it